 Generally, planters or pots are made of five common materials such as ceramic, wood, metal, glass, and plastic.
-Depending on your plants’ location, these types of pots may or may not appropriate.
+Depending on your plant location, these types of pots may or may not be appropriate.

-This means that, before you buy a planter or a pot, you need how these materials behave and affect your succulents.
-To help you choose the best pot for your plant, I will share with you some important information.
-Let’s discuss the common characteristics of each type of planter.
+This means that, before you buy a planter or a pot, you need to know how these materials behave and affect your succulents.
+To help you choose the best pot for your plant, I will share with you some important information on different materials.

 Ceramics are perfect for plants especially in places where airflow is less accessible.
 I commonly use ceramic pots for our indoor succulents.
 If you place succulents in your living room or bathroom, choosing a ceramic pot or planter can be a good idea.

 Can ceramic a good option for outdoor succulents?
 Maybe not especially if under direct sunlight.
 The ceramic can heat up which in turn burns the succulent.
 Well, this may also depend on your environmental temperature.
-If you are living in hot places, you might want to use another type of pot other than ceramic.
+If you are living in hot places, you might want to use another type of pot.

 Wood pot or planter is also a good option.
 Wood provides coolness to your plants.
 Unlike ceramic and plastic planter, wood pots do not absorb heat.
 This is the reason I use wood planters for some of our succulents, especially during summer.

 But like ceramic and plastic planters, wood pots have possible issues too.
 The main problem is its durability.
 Although wood is not brittle, it may not last long especially for outdoor succulents.
 Wood absorbs water.
 During a rainy season or when you over-watered your succulents, the water may stay longer in the pot which may in turn cause rotting to the roots of the plants.
 I recommend using wooden pots for outdoor succulents especially during summer.
 It gives succulents a high chance of survival against high temperatures.